Back

 Christine Bakter, Associate Director

-Prior to joining the Office of the Ombudsman, Christine served as Director of Development for the Mercer County affiliate of the National Alliance on Mental Illness (NAMI), where she was responsible for all fund development planning, event execution, donor relations, communications and grant writing for the organization.
+Prior to joining the Office of the Ombudsman, Christine served as Director of Development for the Mercer County affiliate of the National Alliance on Mental Illness (NAMI), where she was responsible for fund development planning, event execution, donor relations, communications, and grant writing for the organization.
 Early in her career, she worked in the private sector as a market research analyst and project manager, specializing in corporate reputations and customer satisfaction research.

 Christine holds a Bachelor of Arts degree in psychology from The College of New Jersey.